talkohavy/guides/docs/programming/devops/helm.md

 ## **4. What is helm?**

 **Helm** is a **package manager** for **kubernetes**, that makes it easy to take applications and services that are highly repeatable or get used in a lot of different scenarios and it makes it easier to deploy them to a typical kubernetes cluster. chart = template.
 Your chart is going to consist of all the files that you're going to be templating here.
 Helm talks to a component that needs to be installed on your kubernetes cluster called **Tiller**.
 Tiller is basically just the server-side component of helm.
 It's gonna take the commands you've sent with helm client, and turn it into something that your kubernetes cluster will understand.
-Now, this becomes extra useful when you wanna doo things like "upgrade to a new configuration" or "rollback to an older version".
+Now, this becomes extra useful when you wanna do things like "upgrade to a new configuration" or "rollback to an older revision".
 What Helm will also give you is that it actually keeps a version history for you of different configurations you've sent over the wire with help, so you can rollback to the last known working configuration whenever you want to.
 Good things to template: